atkaper/oracle-forms-standalone-runner/README.md

 __As I do run a Linux machine, I do not have Edge, and needed something else to run the Oracle-Forms applications__.

 __This standalone application will:__
+- start a proxy to run between applet and server to handle cookies,
 - read the html page from the URL as passed in on the command line,
 - find the last applet tag in there,
 - and will try to start it.